Community Housing: A complicated problem requiring innovative solutions

 Building workforce housing is complex, and it’s a critical component to a thriving Gunnison Valley community.
 Take a moment to think about your neighbors, your favorite restaurant’s employees, your child’s teacher, the person who fixed your heat last winter, the nurse who took care of a loved one at the hospital, and so many others who are vital to this community’s functioning.
 No single solution is all-powerful, no jurisdiction, organization or individual will solve this problem in isolation, and the funding challenges are no small hurdle.
 Consider ways you can support current housing efforts – attend public meetings to lend an informed voice and ask questions, give time and/or money, foster and encourage conversations that lead to creative solutions.

-The online version of Community Housing in the Gunnison Valley is user-friendly and can be found by scanning the code below or visiting our homepage at cfgv.org.
+The online version of Community Housing in the Gunnison Valley is user-friendly.
 If you’d like a hard copy, please feel free to call 970-641-8837 or email info@cfgv.org to request one.